likegreen/AndroidChatRoomApp/AndroidChatRoom/readme.txt

 4. After entering a nickname, you will enter a chatting room.
 You can see anyone speaking in this chatting room

+Please take to look at AndroidChatRoomApp.pdf to learn about this app.

 Thank you!